BioStruct-UdeM/SAXS_tutorials/docs/details_instrument_software.md

 | RAW    | BioXtas RAW for data visualization and analysis           |
 | ED     | `gedit` text editor                                       |

 If a button is yellow, it means the software is closed, whereas a blue button indicates that the corresponding software is open.
-By clicking the blue-coloured button, you will be directed to the corresponding window.
+By clicking the blue-colored button, you will be directed to the corresponding window.

 *Note: in case that the toolbar is not present, it can be opened manually by clicking on the `Ganesha System Control Panel` on the desktop.*

 ## SPEC

-SPEC is the terminal software used to communicate between the various other softwares and the instrumental hardware of the BioSAXS (shutter, detector *etc*.).
+SPEC is the terminal software used to communicate between the various other software and the instrumental hardware of the BioSAXS (shutter, detector *etc*.).
 A terminal window should be open on the desktop.
 If not, SPEC can be started from the shortcut bar located at the bottom of the screen, by clicking on SPEC.

 ![SAXSLAB shortcut SPEC](img/saxslab_shortcuts_spec.png)